 It is essential that the healthcare team treating a patient with endometriosis is a multi-disciplinary team comprised of a minimally invasive gynecologic surgeon, a colorectal surgeon, a urology surgeon, and any other surgical specialty involved.
 Many centers may also collaborate with dieticians and pelvic floor therapists or acupuncturists to complement care.
 It is therefore important for patients to be referred to a multidisciplinary center, like Seckin Endometriosis Center, with expertise in endometriosis surgery and care if possible.

-Early intervention is also key to ensuring the success of endometriosis surgery and preventing the disease from coming back.
+Early intervention is also key to ensure the success of endometriosis surgery and preventing the disease from returning.
 The sooner the disease is diagnosed, the sooner it can be correctly treated.
-This can help by avoiding the unnecessary use of other treatments and allow patients to avoid long and stressful periods of uncertainty.
+Early daignosis will aid patients in avoiding both the unnecessary use of other treatments and long, stressful periods of uncertainty.